 04.

-It is imperative that the Doula provide each of her clients with a contract that is agreed upon and signed by by both parties .
-We offer a complimentary contract template that can be modified.
-Check with your legal counsel to ensure that it is compliant within the area and jurisdiction where you serve.
+A Doula will want to provide each of her clients with a contract that is agreed upon and signed by both parties .
+We offer a complimentary contract template that can be modified to fit your services and area.

 DOULA CONTRACT TEMPLATE